-So, whether you're looking for a home office window treatment that adds privacy or personality to your room, you're sure to find inspiration with our pick of the best shutters, blinds curtains and more.
+The best choice can make all the difference when it comes to designing a space in which you can concentrate, feel motivated and productive (for the most part, anyway).
+So, whether you're looking to recreate home office ideas that add privacy or personality to your room, you're sure to find inspiration with our pick of the best shutters, blinds, curtains and more.

 1. Create a calm, sophisticated finish with sleek shutters